Elections Alberta: Creating Sustainable Dialogue Around Elections

 A program created to connect students with their communities and provide youth with an opportunity to participate in the democratic process by working in a voting place on election day.

 CAWI offers a range of tools for women to have their voice heard at City Hall and influence organizational diversity and inclusion.
-Check out the new Making Votes Count Where We Live resource, which provides strategies for residents, community partners and governments to increase voter turnout and long-term civic engagement.
+This resource provides strategies for residents, community partners and governments to increase voter turnout and long-term civic engagement.

 Getting the Majority to Vote: Practical solutions to re-engage citizens in local elections